BaldKingy/dut-odidotv/README.md

 ### About

--Watch CanalDigitaal/F1 TV/KPN/NLZiet/Telenet (BE)/Telfort/T-Mobile/Videoland/XS4ALL/Ziggo Live TV and content from anywhere in the EU
+-Watch NLZiet/Odido/Videoland and content from anywhere in the EU

 ### Features